T.J. Hockenson Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Recent Performances

-- In last week's matchup with the Bengals, Hockenson hauled in eight passes for 74 yards while being targeted 11 times.
+- Against the Bengals last week, Hockenson was targeted 11 times and racked up 74 yards on eight receptions.

-- During his last three games, Hockenson has caught 14 passes for 138 yards.
-He was targeted 22 times, and averaged 46.0 yards per game.
+- Hockenson has caught 14 passes on 22 targets for 138 yards, averaging 46.0 yards during his last three games.

 Hockenson's Detroit Teammates